Compliance approach

 The ECQ’s role

-Queensland’s electoral laws are designed to ensure and reinforce the transparent and equitable conduct of elections of Queensland’s Parliament.
-One of the ECQ’s functions is to administer and promote compliance with the funding and disclosure provisions in the Electoral Act 1992.
+Queensland’s electoral laws are designed to ensure and reinforce the transparent and equitable conduct of elections for councils and the Queensland’s Parliament.
+One of the ECQ’s functions is to administer and promote compliance with the funding and disclosure provisions in the Local Government Electoral Act 2011 and the Electoral Act 1992.

-An important part of delivering on these objectives is to monitor compliance with the rules and regulations which apply to state elections and to undertake enforcement action when necessary.
+An important part of delivering on these objectives is to monitor compliance with the rules and regulations which apply to local and state elections and to undertake enforcement action when necessary.

 The ECQ also engages in post-election compliance reviews.
 These compliance reviews are informed by risk, and involve the ECQ contacting candidates, registered political parties and other stakeholders to provide information or clarification about potential issues with their election disclosures (or non-disclosures).
 Compliance reviews may result in warning letters, fines, or prosecutions.